Red-Liu199/CAT/README.md

 1. Install main dependencies
    - PyTorch: `>=1.9.0` is recommended
-   - Kaldi: only for data preparation.
+   - CAT: https://github.com/thu-spmi/CAT only for data preparation.
+After installing the CAT, please refers to the details in tools/README.md

 2. Python packages